-Provides for an automatic approval by the board of a denial recommendation from the commission.
+Provides for an automatic approval by the board of a denial recommendation from the commission unless a board requests a hearing.
 Requires notice of the board's decision be provided to the applicant within 14 days.

 14 Filing copy of clemency; court action.